Introduction

 • Medication: There are no specific medications for vascular dementia, but some drugs may help with some of the symptoms, such as memory loss, , anxiety, or agitation.
 These drugs may include cholinesterase inhibitors, memantine, antidepressants, or antipsychotics.
 However, these drugs may have side effects or interactions with other medications, so they should be used with caution and under medical supervision.

 • Rehabilitation is the process of restoring or improving a person’s physical, mental, and social abilities after a stroke or other brain injury.
-It may involve , occupational therapy, speech therapy, cognitive therapy, or psychological therapy.
+It may involve physical therapy, occupational therapy, speech therapy, cognitive therapy, or psychological therapy.
 Rehabilitation can help the person regain some of their lost functions, cope with their limitations, and adapt to their new situation.
 It can also provide education, support, and guidance to the person and their caregivers.

 Lewy Body Dementia